tsitsinodzotsenidze-eng/contextmind-implied-meaning-benchmark/README.md

 ## Overview

 ContextMind is a benchmark design project focused on a specific but important dimension of AI language understanding: the ability to interpret implied meaning in socially and institutionally structured contexts.
+More specifically, it approaches this challenge through the lens of social cognition, understood here in a focused and operational sense: the ability to recognize communicative intent, relational signaling, and socially embedded meaning when language does not state everything directly.

 In many real-world settings, especially in economic, policy, and geoeconomic discourse, meaning is not carried only by what is said directly.
 It is often softened, implied, strategically framed, or communicated through tone, positioning, and institutional form.

 This project was built around that challenge.
 Rather than asking only whether a model can retrieve information or identify explicit content, ContextMind asks whether a model can understand what is being meant when language does not fully say everything on the surface.

-More specifically, the benchmark focuses on a narrow but important aspect of socially grounded language understanding.
+The benchmark therefore focuses on a narrow but important aspect of social cognition in language understanding.
 It does not attempt to measure social cognition as a whole.
 Instead, it examines whether models can recognize communicative intent in cases where meaning is indirect, relational, institutionally framed, or strategically managed.

 ## Why It Matters